-A target is any file that must be built to complete the software system (a target can also be a mnemonic name; see Section 2.1.3 for more information).
+A target is any file that must be built to complete the software system (a target can also be a mnemonic name; see Section 2.1.3, "Using Mnemonic Names for Targets and Sources" for more information).

 You can think of a target as the goal of building the system.
 Targets are usually executable image files, but they can also be object files.
 For example, executable files are targets for object files, and object files are targets for source files.